János Lázár: Controversy

 On 18 November 2010 János Lázár criticized strongly the former President of the Constitutional Court of Hungary, László Sólyom in an interview published in Népszabadság.

 In March 2011 In the recording posted on the Internet, Lázár as mayor of Hódmezővásárhely could be heard telling the city council in 2008 that "those people who have nothing are worth just that".
 Addressing a press conference, Lázár said, '"I would like to apologise to Hungary for my ambiguous and misunderstood statement.
 I would like to apologise to all who feel hurt by that".

 He said that his remark had not referred to the poor but to those who were unsuccessful in their profession but embarked on a political career merely with the purpose of making a livelihood and for financial gains.
 Lázár also said the remarks were parts of a longer speech and out of their original context.
 The three opposition parties slammed the senior Fidesz official for his remarks.
 Lázár sued the journals, which had claimed that he used these words in connection with the poor.
 The verdict of the Court of the city of Eger found that Lázár was right, and the record was manipulated.

 On 12 May 2014, Hungarian news website Origo published an article about his travels on the Hungarian government's budget, which led Lázár to pay back 2 million forints to the state budget.
 On 2 June, the lead editor of the website was fired, allegedly under pressure from Lázár, who denied being involved in the decision.

+In March 2018 just before the 2018 Hungarian parliamentary election, Lázár posted an anti immigration video about Vienna.
+On the video he said that migrants made Vienna dirty and poor and that in 20 years, Hungary's Budapest could look like Vienna if the Hungarian opposition won the elections.